SQweb-team/Multipass-SDK-PHP/README.md

 ### 2. Tagging your pages

-This function outputs the SQweb JavaScript tag.
-Insert it before the closing `</body>` tag in your HTML.
+Then, you need to add our JavaScript tag to your pages.
+This function will do it for you, and should be inserted before the closing `</body>` tag in your HTML.

 ```php
 $sqweb->script();